 What Really Happened To McDonald's McFeast Burger?

-When McDonald's Australia dropped the McFeast from its menu in 2021, people were pretty upset about it.
-It seems, though, that this item has long had a habit of appearing and disappearing.
-It was around in the '80s and also the '90s — until suddenly it wasn't.
-It then returned in a slightly revamped version in 2009, only to vanish again and reappear once more in 2011 for another limited-time appearance.
-As of May 2023, though, the McFeast is back, although again, its time is limited.
+When McDonald's Australia dropped the McFeast from its menu in 2021, people were upset.
+It seems, though, this item has long had a habit of appearing and disappearing.
+It was around in the '80s and also the '90s — until it wasn't.
+It returned in a slightly-revamped version in 2009 only to vanish again and reappear once more in 2011 for another limited-time run.
+As of May 2023, though, the McFeast came back, although again, its time was limited.
 Even in the Antipodes, Mickey D's seems fond of playing McRib-type games.

 The McFeast is also on the menu in another country

-Australia isn't the only country to have a McFeast on the menu, although if you'll note the choice of indefinite as opposed to definite article, the reason why we say "a" instead of "the" McFeast is because South Africa's burger isn't quite the same as the one being sold on the other side of the world.
+Australia isn't the only country to have a McFeast on the menu lately — although, if you'll note the choice of our indefinite as opposed to definite article, the reason why we say "a" instead of "the" McFeast is because South Africa's burger isn't quite the same as the one being sold on the other side of the world.
 For one thing, it has two beef patties instead of just one.
 For another, it has onions but no pickles.
 The most significant difference, however, is that while it, too, is topped with McChicken sauce, the ketchup and mustard are replaced by something called "braai sauce."